|

 And also:

 For example, people of different ethnicities move to the United States.
 At first they are intent on maintaining their national identities, but then they gradually assimilate into being citizens, especially later generations, so that they are less rigidly holding to their past.
 Yogananda mentioned years ago that, according to Sri Yukteswar in The Holy Science, we have been in the ascending phase of the Dwapara Yuga since 1700 A.D., and no longer in the Kali Yuga as commonly presumed, and his mission was to make Self-realization a household word for coming generations, while teaching the oneness of all religions, but especially the teachings of Krishna and Christ.
 He said that there was a lot of 'cross-incarnation' taking place, with Americans and Europeans taking birth in India, and Indians taking birth in America and Europe.
 With the world more interconnected than ever before, the whole planet is becoming a big melting pot, so that integration is inevitable, and the world is uniting in a 'Dwapara Yuga consciousness'.
-(16) Not to mention that people's views of spirituality are maturing to less exoteric, dogmatic, sectarian forms.
+(18) This novel theory of the yugas may or may not be true; we may indeed still be in the Kali yuga or dark age, or yugas on the whole may be subject to the factor of consciousness and human intention and not as fixed as they are imagined.
+People's views of spirituality, however, are maturing to less exoteric, dogmatic, sectarian forms.
 There is more questioning and experimenting in the personal, subjective realm.
-Then there is the influence of science and psychology: modern physics, fractals, chaos theory, transpersonal psychology, positive psychology, integralism, parapsychology research, NDE research, and the like.
+Then there is the influence of science and psychology: modern quantum and post-quantum physics, string theory, fractals, holography, chaos theory, transpersonal psychology, positive psychology, integralism, parapsychology research, NDE research, and the like.

 Also, more and more people around the world are choosing not to identify with a specific traditions, but rather to integrate elements from various sources.
-The world many envision will become a large planetary spiritual university with many departments, strong empowerment of individuality, a more scientific and investigatory spirit, non-hierarchical, networking, and nondogmatic.
+The world many envision will become a large planetary spiritual university with many departments, strong empowerment of individuality, and of the feminine, as well as a more scientific and investigatory spirit, non-hierarchical, networking, and nondogmatic.
 Although a university has a common foundation of vision and administration, it has many departments, professors, a creative spirit.
 The world spiritual community will grow into the same thing over time.
 More and more people will continue to and increasingly have experiences such as going into higher worlds or dimensions and finding the leaders of the world religions all to be part of the same community of teachers, gurus, masters and saviours.
+At the same time there will be fewer divisions or splits between the worldly and the divine, spirit and matter.
 People will all look back in a thousand years with the perspective that the times we live in now were but the barest beginnings of all of this, and it will seem like the Dark Ages to them.

 Despite much of the silliness, immaturity, and delusion that goes under the name "New Age", one cannot deny that something is happening today to a degree that was not capable of happening before.
 Many people report having visions of what is unfolding in the world right now.
 The message is that we are in a planetary dark night just before the emergence of the light.
 It may take a few more centuries to transition, with a great deal of suffering in the meantime.
 But the nucleus of the new is already making its appearance.
 There are, however, no illusions of an immediate great change.
 As PB wrote: